 Tokyo

-You’ve definitely heard of Japan’s most populous city, Tokyo.
-It is one of the best cities to visit in Japan and certainly a good introduction to Japan.
+You’ve probably heard of Japan’s most populous city, Tokyo.
+It is one of the best cities to visit and certainly a good introduction to Japan.
 There are a lot of places to explore and stay and more than enough sites to occupy visitors.
-In Tokyo, moving around is not an issue because the city has one of the most efficient and interconnected transport systems on the planet.
+In Tokyo, moving around is not an issue because the city has one of the planet’s most efficient and interconnected transport systems.

-Japan’s capital, Tokyo is large and cannot be completely explored in a single visit.
-It is a huge city with twenty district wards and expensive taxis, so if you are coming to Tokyo, be prepared for subsequent visits because there’s a lot in store for you.
+Japan’s capital, Tokyo, is large and cannot be completely explored in a single visit.
+It has twenty district wards and expensive taxis, so if you are coming to Tokyo, be prepared for subsequent visits because there’s a lot in store for you.

 Top Things To Do In Tokyo